4th-earth/site-fourth-earth/content/raw.md

 |7        |No dice!       |Impossible, if not reduced |1              |
 |Infinite |non-applicable |Impossible                 |0              |

-*Note: Multiplying the Difficulty Rating by 2 results in the number sides for the dice in the [Dice Pool](#dice-pools).*
+*Note: Multiplying the Difficulty Rating by 2 results in the number of sides for the dice in the [Dice Pool](#dice-pools).*

 ## Dice pools